linode/manager/src/api/generic/README.md

 ### `name: string` (required)

-This is the name given to the resource on the resulting `api.` interface.
-For a root resource, this must be the same name as the module filename.
-For subresources, the name can be arbitrary.
-It is reccomended that the name match the first portion of the API endpoint with which it is associated.
-It is also reccomended that if the endpoint returns collections of objects, then this name be plural, otherwise it should be singular.
+This is the name given to the resource on the resulting `api.` action generator interface and in the `.api` branch of the Redux state.
+For a root resource, this should be the same name as the module filename.
+For subresources, should be the same name as the state subkey (without the underscore).
+However the name can be arbitrary.
+It is reccomended that the name match the first portion of the API endpoint path with which it is associated.
+It is also reccomended that if the endpoint supports `ALL` (see `supports`) then this name be plural, otherwise it should be singular.

 #### **Examples**

-* For a singular root endpoint:

-    name: 'account'

-The resulting interface:

-    # get the account place it in the Redux store
-    const account = await dispatch(api.account.one())
-    # update account data and place it in the Redux store
-    const account = await dispatch(api.account.put(data))

-* For a plural root endpoint
+* For a root endpoint

     name: 'linodes'

 The resulting interface:

+    // the name 'linodes' here comes strictly from the filename and NOT
+    // the 'name'
+    dispatch(api.linodes.all());
+    dispatch(api.linodes.one([linodeId]));
+    dispatch(api.linodes.put(data, linodeId));
+    dispatch(api.linodes.delete(linodeId));

+    state.api.linodes;
+    // the 'name' only affects the second 'linodes' here, the name of the
+    // linodes collection
+    state.api.linodes.linodes[linodeId];

+* For a subresource

+    name: 'configs'

+The resulting interface:

+    // 'configs' here DOES come from the name! api.linodes.configs.all([linodeId])
+    // note that for all/one we pass an array of ids, the "path" to the resource api.linodes.configs.one([linodeId, configId])
+    // for post/put/delete we pass the "path" ids as separate arguments api.linodes.configs.post(data, linodeId, configId);

+    // note that the path to a subresource in state is prefixed with the object's key state.api.linodes.linodes[linodeId]._configs.configs
+    state.api.linodes.linodes[linodeId]._configs.configs[configId]

 ### `endpoint : function(id?: string): string` (required)

 A function which returns a path to the resource, relative to the root of the API server.
-If the resource has both a path for collections and individual entities, then this function takes one argument, which must be used as the entity key used in the returned path to denote the individual entity.
+If the resource has both a path for collections and individual resources, then this function takes at least one argument, which is used as the resource key in the returned path, to denote the individual resource.
 If the function has this argument, then the function will be called internally with that argument as an empty string in some cases, expecting the resulting path to respond with collections.
 The paths must begin with a single `/` character, but can end with or without a `/`.
+For subresources, this function takes at least one argument, which are the id(s) of the parent resources necessary to construct the path to the individual resource.

 #### **Examples**:

-For an endpoint that does not have a path to individual entities:
+For an endpoint that does not have a path to individual resources:

-    endpoint: () => '/account/settings',
+    endpoint: () => '/account/settings'

+The resulting interface:

+    dispatch(api.account.one());
+    dispatch(api.account.put(data);

-For an endpoint that does have a path to individual entities:
+For an endpoint that does have a path to individual resources:

-    endpoint: id => `/domains/${id}`,
+    endpoint: id => `/domains/${id}`

+The resulting interface:

+    // This uses the endpoint with an empty string passed for the 'id' param dispatch(api.domains.all());
+    // This uses the endpoint with 'domainId' passed for the the 'id' param dispatch(api.domains.one([domainId]));
+    // This also uses the endpoint with 'domainId' passed for the 'id' param dispatch(api.domains.put(data, domainId));

+For a subresource:

+    endpoint: (id, nbConfigId, nodeId) => {
+        return `/nodebalancers/${id}/configs/${nbConfigId}/nodes/${nodeId}`;
+    },

+The resulting interface

+    // Note that we need a "path" array of parent resource ids to indicate
+    // which collection of nodes we want dispatch(api.nodebalancers.configs.nodes.all([nodebalId, configId]));
+    dispatch(api.nodebalancers.configs.nodes.one([nodebalId, configId, nodeId]));